-Included within property and equipment on the statement of financial position is a Tobago property with a net book value of \$10.6 million, which is fully owned by the Company.
-However, 23% of the area square footage of this property is owner- occupied with the remaining 77% being leased to the Tobago Tourism Agency Limited and the Tobago House of Assembly under operating leases.
-As such, the portions leased out are considered investment property under IAS 40.
-We determined that the re-classification to investment property would have no material impact to the financial statements as a whole and thus, no amendment was made to the financial statements.
+Included within property and equipment on the statement of financial position is a Tobago property with a net book value of \$10.4 million, which is fully owned by the Company.
+However, 62% of the area square footage of this property is owner-occupied with the remaining 38% being leased to the University of Pittsburgh of the Commonwealth System of Higher Education under an operating lease.